 Interested in knowing more?
 You’re a curious little bugger, aren’t you?

-As an intuitive life and business coach and writing coach, I partner with clients to guide them toward their very best and most fulfilled selves.
+As an lifestyle designer and coach, I partner with clients to guide them toward their very best and most fulfilled selves.
 In my previous life as managing editor of a magazine, I worked with authors to help them make their writing more of a priority in their lives.
 In my current coaching practice, I work with writers, non-writers, and creative entrepreneurs to support them in getting out of their own way, overcoming fears and blocks, and living out loud.

 Growing up in a family of entrepreneurs, I watched my father build a very successful tax firm, seeing his early clients in a back section of our house that he made into his small office area.
 With his hard work and spreading reputation of the great care he took when meeting with his clients, his business grew relatively quickly, and soon he was leasing an office space in town.
 It was by watching him that I learned the importance of putting relationships before results.